 Tests for investors.
 Work done as an investor in an activity is not treated as participation unless you were directly involved in the day-to-day management or operations of the activity.
-Work done as an investor includes:
+For purposes of this test, work done as an investor includes:

-1. Studying and reviewing financial statements or reports on operations of the activity.

-2. Preparing or compiling summaries or analyses of the finances or operations of the activity for your own use.

-3. Monitoring the finances or operations of the activity in a nonmanagerial capacity.
+- 1. Studying and reviewing financial statements or reports on operations of the activity. - 2.
+Preparing or compiling summaries or analyses of the finances or operations of the activity for your own use. - 3.
+Monitoring the finances or operations of the activity in a nonmanagerial capacity.